Tolt Hill in Tolt MacDonald Park by Ames Lake via Carnation / 托爾特山丘

 Tolt Hill Summit Plus Exit

 Several winding paths took us back to South Road before meeting East Road again.
-Then we went down the hidden trail and out into the open.
+We then dropped onto a hidden trail into the open.
 After photographing by the bench, we returned to the lot with half a dozen cars.

 Suspension bridge over Snoqualmie River